Yoon Suk Yeol: Early life and education

 Yoon was born in Bomun-dong, Seongbuk District, Seoul, in 1960, and raised in Yeonhui-dong, Seodaemun District.
 His father, Yoon Ki Joong, was born in Nonsan, and was a professor emeritus of economics at Yonsei University and a full member of the National Academy of Sciences of the Republic of Korea.
 His mother, Choi Seong-ja, was born in Gangneung, and was a lecturer at Ewha Womans University before leaving the position after getting married.

 Yoon attended Daegwang Elementary School and Joongrang Middle School, transferring to Chungam Middle School after finishing eighth grade.
 After graduating from Chungam High School in 1979, he studied law at Seoul National University where he earned a Bachelor of Laws in 1983 and a Master of Laws in 1988.
-Shortly after the Gwangju Uprising, Yoon and his colleagues held a mock trial where he acted as a prosecutor, demanding life imprisonment for President Chun Doo-hwan.
+Shortly after the Gwangju Uprising in 1980, Yoon and his colleagues held a mock trial where he acted as a prosecutor, demanding life imprisonment for President Chun Doo-hwan.
 Fearing imprisonment for his role in the mock trial, Yoon fled to Gangwon Province.

-Yoon was exempted in 1982 from national service due to anisometropia (a type of eyesight defect).
+Yoon was exempted in 1982 from national service due to anisometropia.
 Yoon later stated that he was unable to obtain a driver's license because of the condition.
 After passing the first part of the bar exam in his fourth year of university, Yoon continued to attempt the second part over the next nine years.
 He eventually passed the bar in 1991, placing him in the same graduating class as Democratic Party Assemblyman and Minister of Justice Park Beom-kye.